Image of Cardiac wave background

 PULSEPOINT FOUNDATION

-The NEAR registry is hosted and administered by the PulsePoint Foundation, a US-based public 501(c)3 non-profit organization with a focused mission to improve cardiac arrest survival in partnership with public safety agencies.
+The NEAR registry is hosted and administered by the PulsePoint Foundation, a US-based public 501(c)(3) non-profit organization with a focused mission to empower community members to take life-saving action in the critical moments before professional help arrives.

-The foundation advocates for emergency call centers to provide callers with AED locations during cardiac arrest call processing (T-AED).
-This is similar in concept to providing Telecommunicator CPR instruction (T-CPR).
+The foundation advocates for emergency call centers to provide callers with emergency resource locations during call processing, including AED locations (T-AED).
+This is similar in concept to providing Telecommunicator CPR (T-CPR).

 In furtherance of this initiative, PulsePoint provides access to the registry, administrator training, and support services at no charge.